 Well, regardless of who is doing the saying, some things are simply facts and some are fiction.
 Charm knew that she was flavoring fact with fiction to create favor with her desired Prince.
 Unlike the fairy tales though, the play demonstrates the tangled web we weave, when we try to deceive.
 Yet, Brown and Nairne push their audience to some depths.
 Would the audience really be able to condemn Charm?
 Conversely, would the audience understand the stiffness of some societal norms and silently condone Charm’s behavior?
 Nicey, the office cleaner, with her disability and her speech impediment almost begs the audience to come to assistance.

-Again, a crafty means of the playwright leading the audience to ask, “is it really so wrong to help out our situation if we are differently abled?”
-For many inner-city persons, the experience of stigmatism could almost feel like being differently abled.
+Again, a crafty means of the playwright leading the audience to ask, “is it really so wrong to help out our situation if we are differently-abled?”
+For many inner-city persons, the experience of stigmatism could almost feel like being differently-abled.
 But is anyone tempted to come to their aid like the audience is as Nicey stammers?

 Right Girl Wrong Address is entertaining, enjoyable, and thought-provoking.
-The play features Glen Campbell as Ricky Prince, Sharee Elise as Charm), Sakina Deer, Kevoy Burton, and Courtney Wilson.
+The play features Glen Campbell as Ricky Prince, Sharee Elise as Charm), Sakina Deer,

 Glen ‘Titus’ Campbell receives Actor Boy AwardEarlier this year, at the 2018 Actor Boy Awards held at The Jamaica Pegasus Hotel, Campbell received an award for Best Actor in his supporting role as the Prince brother in Right Girl Wrong Address.
 In response to an interview with The Gleaner, Campbell noted that he works for the ongoing development of his craft recognizing that, “They (the audience) are not going to buy a ticket because Glen won an award.
 They are going to buy a ticket for what I am doing now, and if they are happy, they will buy a ticket for the next show.”
 Well, Campbell brings four decades of experience to the stage with a schedule of two shows a year for the past two decades at Jambiz, and when we meet him as Ricky Prince, we can bank on a performance par excellence.
 Further, in the interview with The Gleaner, Campbell shared that “people like Viola Davis, Meryl Streep – they tell you they’re not there and they’re still growing.
 I believe that.”
 What a treat to theatergoers to know this!

-Brown, with his dedication and delivery over the decades, was recognized in 2017 for the distinction of his drama productions.
+Patrick Brown, with his dedication and delivery over the decades, was recognized in 2017 for the distinction of his drama productions.
 He was among the Jamaicans last year receiving the Order of Distinction for his contribution to theatre.
 In response, Brown commented, “Those who know me well, know that I don’t do this for the awards. but the truth is, it feels better than I thought it would, so I am pleasantly surprised and honoured at the same time.”

 An engineer by training, Brown switched career positions.
 He recalls, “While I was at University in Trinidad, I was the entertainment coordinator for Canada Hall.
 Each year there is a major show staged by Canada Hall.
 This event not only attracts students, but was a calendar event for the wider public, and I was charged with finding entertainment for this variety show.
-I wrote a short dramatic piece which went over very well and was well received.
+I wrote a short dramatic piece that went over very well and was well-received.
 That short play would later be expanded to a full-length production and since then extended to a playwright career.